-Maintenance activities would consist of small vessels transiting to and from the area of proposed action in order to service the WTGs and/or ESP.
-This vessel traffic represents an insignificant increase in traffic over current levels in Nantucket Sound, and would not impact avifauna in the area of proposed action.
+Maintenance activities would consist of small vessels transiting to and from the Project area in order to service the WTGs and/or ESP.
+This vessel traffic represents an insignificant increase in traffic over current levels in Nantucket Sound, and would not impact avifauna in the Project area.